Summary:

 Parkinson’s Laws by C. Northcote Parkinson

-These laws, as outlined in Parkinson's best-selling books, are not just historical curiosities but have direct relevance to contemporary governance and public administration.
+These laws, as outlined in Parkinson’s best-selling books, are not just historical curiosities but have direct relevance to contemporary governance and public administration.
 They apply universally, from the English Empire Navy in the early 20th century to individuals, companies, and governing bodies, including each of us, the reader.
-This universality makes us an integral part of this shared understanding, underscoring the importance of these laws in our current systems.
-Understanding these laws can enlighten us about the inefficiencies in our governance systems.
+This universality makes us an integral part of this shared understanding, underscoring the importance of these laws in our current system.
+Understanding these laws can shed light on the inefficiencies in our governance systems.

 https://www.britannica.com/biography/C-Northcote-Parkinson